-Anne Marie Toutant has over 35 years of experience in the resources industry as a director and executive with extensive operations and technical expertise.
-She served on several boards including IAMGOLD, the Suncor Energy Foundation, and the Mining Association of Canada.
-A Fellow of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Ms. Toutant is currently serving as the Institute's Past-President and chair of the governance committee.
+Anne Marie Toutant has over 35 years of experience in the resources industry as an independent director, advisor and, executive with extensive operations and technical expertise.
+She served on several boards including IAMGOLD, the Suncor Energy Foundation, Canadian Mining Hall of Fame and the Mining Association of Canada.
+A Fellow of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Ms. Toutant served as the Institute's President in 2022/2023.

-Anne Marie held executive roles at Suncor focused on leading priorities such as: the safe commissioning, world class start-up and initial operations of the \$18B Fort Hills project, deployment testing of autonomous trucks in northern Alberta, and the consolidation of mining activities in the world-scale Millennium mine.
+Anne Marie held executive roles at Suncor focused on leading priorities such as: the safe commissioning, world class start-up and initial operations of the \$18B Fort Hills project, testing of autonomous trucks in northern Alberta and development of a digital deployment roadmap, and the consolidation of mining activities in the world-scale Millennium mine.
 Prior to Suncor, Ms. Toutant held operations and engineering roles of increasing responsibility in metallurgical and thermal coal mines in western Canada for Luscar Ltd. and Cardinal River Coals Ltd. becoming one of Canada's early female mine managers in 1998.
 Ms. Toutant holds a BSc in Mining Engineering from the University of Alberta and is registered as a Professional Engineer in the province of Alberta.